On Relativistic Multipole Moments of Stationary Spacetimes: Relativistic Multipole Moments

-The MN and the QM metric have general multipoles structures.
-They might be useful to represent the spacetime of real non-collapsed body due to its large freedom in choosing the multipole moments of the exterior gravitational field.
+The MN, the QM metrics might be useful to represent the spacetime of real non-collapsed body due to their large freedom in choosing the multipole moments of the exterior gravitational field.
 Nevertheless, the higher order spin moments cannot be chosen freely but are totally determined by the set of metric parameters.
+The $ q $-metric may be useful to represent the spacetime of deformed objects, but again the higher order spin moments cannot be chosen freely.

-A comparison of ER multipole moments deduced from (\ref{qm10}) with those of different static metrics is given in the next section.
+In next section, we compare the static multipoles of the MN metric derived from (\ref{MNMultipoles}) and the ER multipole moments deduced from (\ref{qm10}) with those ones of different static metrics.